 My home city of Boston is absolutely beautiful in the summer, and is filled with so many wonderful family activities.
 Be sure to take advantage of the summer weather by spending some time near the waterfront.

 Mystic Connecticut, located between Boston and New York off of route 95, offers more than just pizza.
 Other great activities in Mystic include Mystic Seaport, Mystic Aquarium, and Olde Mistick Village.

 This often underappreciated city is a must visit for history and music lovers.
 During my visit, I was so impressed with the Henry Ford, a museum featuring so many rich history.
 There's also Motown, where you can learn about that period of music history.

 Growing up in Rhode Island, I always loved visiting Newport.
 This seaside town offers lots of family activities including the Fort Adams State Park, the International Tennis Hall of Fame, and the Newport Mansions.

 I absolutely love Atlantis in Nassau/Paradise Island.
 This resort is a destination in itself, and you could absolutely spend the whole time there.
 You can enjoy the beaches, pools, water park, and so much more.

 The first time I visited Grand Cayman, it was July.
 We absolutely loved the weather on the island, as well as the warm Caribbean Sea.
 There's so much to do in Grand Cayman, including the Cayman Turtle Farm, Stingray City, and the gorgeous beaches.

 Jodi Grundig has loved traveling since she was a little girl.
 She started blogging in 2007 on her popular review site Mom’s Favorite Stuff and after doing quite a bit of family traveling, decided to launch her own travel blog.
-Jodi resides in Massachusetts with her husband, thirteen-year old son, fifteen-year old daughter, and Havanese dog.
+Jodi resides in Massachusetts with her husband, fourteen-year-old son, fifteen-year-old daughter, and Havanese dog.
 Read More…